All My Friends Hate Me: Plot

 The friends reveal a surprise from Harry: one of the local men appears, dressed as Pete and satirizing him, which explains the notes Harry had been taking.
 The parody gets more mean-spirited until both the actor and Harry begin barking at Pete.
 Pete breaks down and admits that when he was young, he and a friend had harassed a local girl who was afraid of dogs by calling her and barking into the phone.
 She committed suicide, and Pete believes Harry is the brother who had blamed him for the death, and she is the girl whose photo is on his phone.
 Confused, Harry reveals the girl is his daughter, and that he is actually an eccentric student the group had discussed on the first night; they found him on social media and invited him, and the barking had been a reference to Pete's past dare to his friends to kiss a dog.

-Pete has a meltdown and accuses Harry of tampering with his medication, but Archie admits that had been his own doing in a bid to get Pete high so he could enjoy the party.
+Pete has a meltdown and accuses Harry of tampering with his medication, but Archie admits that he had been the one to do so, hoping to get Pete high so he could enjoy the party.
 Pete accuses everyone of being mean to him, but they point out that he has become self-centered and failed to ask a single question about them, instead incessantly talking about his charity work and acting rude.
 Pete angrily throws a vase at Harry and knocks him unconscious, which disturbs the other guests.
 The film ends as Pete and Sonia drive home.
 Pete tells Sonia that he would understand if she no longer wants to marry him.
-At first she seems to agree, which upsets him, then reveals that she was joking.
-She tells him, "You know the problem with you, don't you?
-You can't take a fucking joke."
+At first she suggests she does not, which upsets Pete, then reveals that she is joking and admonishes him for being unable to take a joke.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 19 critics, indicating "generally favorable" reviews.